Automattic/wp-calypso/client/layout/guided-tours/docs/API.md

 ## Step

 Step is a React component that defines a single Step of a tour.
 It is represented as dark box on top of Calypso UI.
-Step can be positioned in many ways in relation to any DOM node in Calypso that is marked with `[data-tip-target]` attribute.
+Step can be positioned in many ways in relation to any DOM node in Calypso.

 ### Props

 * `name`: (string) Unique identifier of the step, used for addressing a step from `Next` or `Continue`.
+Use name `init` to indicate the step that the tour should start with.
 * `target`: (string, optional) Target which this step belongs to and will be used for positioning.
 Value of this prop is used to look up according `[data-tip-target]` in DOM.
-If you start this value with `.` (dot), it will be evaluated as a query selector, so you can select elements that have no `[data-tip-target]` defined.
+If you start this value with a dot or a space character, it will be passed to `document.querySelector`, so you can select an element that has no `[data-tip-target]` defined.
 * `placement`: (string, optional) Placement.
 Possible values: 'below', 'above', 'beside', 'center', 'middle', 'right'
 * `arrow`: (string, optional) If defined, step will get arrow pointing to a direction.
 Available: 'top-left', 'top-center', 'top-right', 'right-top', 'right-middle', 'right-bottom', 'bottom-left', 'bottom-center', 'bottom-right', 'left-top', 'left-middle', 'left-bottom'